Can I Refuse A Breathalyzer Test In Colorado?

 Refusing a blood, breath, or urine test after a DUI arrest can really cause you some problems, including;

-Automatic License Suspension: If a driver refuses to take a breathalyzer test, they face an automatic suspension of their driving privileges.
-Under Colorado law, the first refusal results in a one-year suspension of the driver’s license.
-Subsequent refusals can lead to longer suspensions.
+• Automatic License Suspension: If a driver refuses to take a breathalyzer test, their driving privileges are automatically suspended.
+Under Colorado law, the first refusal results in a one-year suspension, but subsequent refusals can lead to longer suspensions.

 Alternative Tests and Rights During a Stop